 We love the pairing of this white living room with bold blue accents in the shelving and pink-toned artwork on the walls.

 - Love this space?
 Take a tour of the rest of the gorgeous Georgian home, it's own by Lisa Dawson so you know it's going to be impeccable.

-If you want to create a gallery wall that has a more cohesive look, pick a clear colour scheme.
-We love the look of this neutral gallery wall, the colours are simple but there are plenty of different textures and materials thrown in to add interest.
-This gallery wall idea would work particularly well in a smaller space, say a hallway or a landing, because the limited, neutral colour scheme won't overwhelm the space.
+If you want to create a gallery wall that has a more cohesive look, pick a clear color scheme.
+We love the look of this neutral gallery wall, the colors are simple but there are plenty of different textures and materials thrown in to add interest.
+This gallery wall idea would work particularly well in a smaller space, say a hallway or a landing, because the limited, neutral color scheme won't overwhelm the space.

 - Love the look of the gallery wall?
 Make sure you check out the rest of this beautiful Copenhagen apartment.

 These clear glass frames work brilliantly together as although they are different shapes and mostly different sizes, they are still all in unity with the same dainty frame color and material.
 This would be perfect in a boho style bedroom, lounge or even awkward corridor setting, especially if you choose botanical pictures or abstract scenes for the photo itself.

 Boxy and artistic cushioning veritably draws this gallery's design features down from the wall and onto the bed for a thoughtful finish.
 Even the wall color has been considered, as sage green complements and runs through some of the designs.

 - Find more bedroom ideas for inspiration.